Best Free Password Manager: Top 5 Free Providers

 No one should use the Internet without a password manager.
-These not only help to supply your accounts with powerful passwords but they also autofill login information when it's needed.
-One reason why some are hesitant to start with a password manager is their cost, however, there are great free options.
+These not only equip your accounts with powerful passwords but also automatically supply login information whenever it's needed.
+Cost is the main reason why some hesitate to use them, however, there are great free options.

 In this article, we'll introduce you to the best free password managers, and let you know which limitations these have in comparison to their premium versions.